 HTML & CSS

-HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) are two of the core technologies used to build web pages.
+HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) are two of the core technologies in building web pages.
 HTML is used to create the page’s content structure, while CSS is used to create the page’s layout or visuals such as the font and colours.

-Once a code is logged in, it’s verified by an automated build which allows the developers to see code issues early on.
+Once a code is logged in, it’s verified by an automated build.
+This allows the MEAN stack developers to see code issues early on.

 The most popular Continuous Integration (CI) tool is Jenkins.
 To learn how to use it, one must have prior knowledge on Java, Nginx web server, and Ubuntu.